-CHEYNE-STOKES BREATHING
+CHEYNE STOKES BREATHING

-This form of breathing (fig. 135), which is not infrequently observed in human beings living at high altitudes or suffering from various diseases, more especially those affecting the circulatory system, has the following characters.
+This form of breathing (fig. 141), which is not infrequently observed in human beings living at high altitudes or suffering from various diseases, more especially those affecting the circulatory system, has the following characteristics.
 After an apnœic pause respiration begins, the breaths being shallow at first and gradually increasing in depth till they reach a maximum.
 They then become smaller, and in a short time cease altogether, being succeeded by a period of apnœa.
-Cheyne-Stokes breathing can also be produced experimentally in healthy persons as a result of prolonged forced breathing, as is seen in fig. 134; the immediate effect of the forced breathing is a period of apnœa, and when breathing recommences, it often exhibits the periodic character just described.
+Cheyne-Stokes breathing can also be produced experimentally in healthy persons as a result of prolonged forced breathing, as is seen in fig. 140; the immediate effect of the forced breathing is a period of apnœa, and, when breathing recommences, it often exhibits the periodic character just described.

 The phenomenon is caused by lack of oxygen in the blood.
 During the period of forced breathing, the tension of carbonic acid in the alveolar air falls considerably, leading to prolonged apnœa.
-During the apnœic period the oxygen tension in the blood sinks, and the supply to the respiratory centre becomes inadequate; as a result lactic acid is formed in the respiratory centre.
-At the same time the tension of carbonic acid in the blood is slowly rising, and eventually the combined stimulus of lactic and carbonic acid becomes strong enough to excite the respiratory centre, although the tension of carbonic acid alone would be insufficient.
+During the apnœic period the tension of oxygen in the blood sinks, and the supply to the respiratory centre becomes inadequate; as a result lactic acid is formed in the respiratory centre, and renders it more excitable.

+At the same time the tension of carbonic acid in the blood is slowly rising and eventually reaches a level which, although it is below that normally present in blood, is sufficient to stimulate the abnormally excitable respiratory centre.
 Respiration begins again, and the oxygen taken into the lungs and into the blood oxidises the lactic acid; at the same time the breathing removes some carbonic acid from the lungs, the result being that the chemical stimulus to respiration disappears, and the breaths become smaller and finally stop.
-During the next apnœic pause, the blood again becomes deficient in oxygen, and a fresh formation of lactic acid takes place in the respiratory centre.
+During the next appears, the blood again becomes deficient in oxygen, and a fresh formation of lactic acid takes place in the respiratory centre.